The alien comic lied

 - Lead Bassist: He was one of the lead singers in Pink Floyd, how much more lead can you get.
 Averted with his actual bass playing, however.
 Waters preferred simple, to the point basslines, since he didn't really hold that much love for the instrument, being far more passionate with singing and songwriting.note

 - Middle Name Basis: His first name is George but he has gone by Roger exclusively since the start of his career.

 - While Pros and Cons sounds very similar to The Wall or The Final Cut, Radio K.A.O.S., with its drum machines and synths, sounds much more like the product of the '80s that it is.

 - Amused To Death went back in tone to the concept records of Floyd and Pros & Cons, but also used QSound, a positional sound technique that was a precursor to bands creating 5.1 surround mixes in Dolby Digital or DTS.

-- Power Ballad: "Me or Him," "Late Home Tonight," and "Watching TV."
+- Power Ballad: "Me or Him," "Every Stranger's Eyes", "Late Home Tonight," and "Watching TV."

-- The animals are holding iPods and have earbuds in, referencing the Apple marketing campaign, with captions such as "iProtect" (for the dogs).
+- His The Wall" tour contains images of dogs, pigs, and sheep, referencing the Pink Floyd album Animals.
+The animals are holding iPod's and have ear-buds in, referencing the Apple marketing campaign, with captions such as "iProtect" (for the dogs).

 - Some of his music references his work with Pink Floyd, most notably "What God Wants, Part III," which contains the "pings" from "Echoes," the synthesizer pad which opens "Shine On You Crazy Diamond," and the guitar glissando which opens "Breathe."